The Ancients spoke of

 concepts.
 Furthermore, the Internet is crowded with as much information on

 the subject as anybody could want.
 I only wish to add a few more pieces to

 In this essay, I will talk about the dark companion of our sun.
-Since I am
+There has

 cloud of asteroids, gravel, dust and hydrocarbon components.
 This text is